jared-ruiz/openai-assistant-test/learning_log.md

 - After seeing how I could get this script to run how I want, I decided to just jump in head first and try and parse through the OptiSigns website.
 I realized this would require a lot more knowledge of the libraries I'm using and possibly more since I want to travel through all the assorted article links to their designated article pages, <strong>THEN</strong> extract the html from those pages and export them somehow into a folder locally.
 It seems there's a native library that can handle directory creation so I will try and use that.

 - After an hour or so of research and trial and error, it seems requests is not able to get the correct information from the website.
-It seems it's because OptiSigns is using a dynamically rendered site that simply does not allow requests to function on it's own.
+It seems it's because OptiSigns.com is using a dynamically rendered site that simply does not allow requests to function on it's own.
 A stack overflow post suggests "selenium" to scrape the page but I decided to explore the option presented in the instructions utilizing Zendesk.
-With some work, I was able to return an array of article objects from OptiSigns zendesk api and that really helped me click things in my head.
+With some work, I was able to return an array of article objects from OptiSign's zendesk api and that really helped me click things in my head.
 I havent done a lot of API calls with python so I would need to look up the structure online, which shouldn't be too far off from javascript's syntax.

 - I read through this [python api tutorial](https://www.geeksforgeeks.org/how-to-make-api-calls-using-python/) and structured my initial test similarly.
 I was able to return a lot of article data from the API endpoint and now that I know there is successful content being reached, I can figure out how to parse it and organize it properly.
 I'm imagining I can loop through the array of objects and somehow turn them into .md files with each pass.